ethanmclark1/geat/README.md

-# GEAT
+# Genetic and Evolutionary Algorithm Toolkit for Python

-Genetic and Evolutionary Algorithm Toolkit for Python
+GEAT is a collection of evolutionary algorithms written in Python.

 ## Setup Environment
 `conda create --name <env> --file requirements.txt`